ruby-grape/grape-entity/README.md

 end
 ```

-The above will automatically create a `Status::Entity` class and define properties on it according
-to the same rules as above.
-If you only want to define simple exposures you don't have to supply
-a block and can instead simply supply a list of comma-separated symbols.
+The above will automatically create a `Status::Entity` class and define properties on it according to the same rules as above.
+If you only want to define simple exposures you don't have to supply a block and can instead simply supply a list of comma-separated symbols.

 ### Using Entities

-Once an entity is defined, it can be used within endpoints, by calling `present`.
-The `present`
-method accepts two arguments, the object to be presented and the options associated with it.
-The
-options hash must always include `:with`, which defines the entity to expose.
+With Grape, once an entity is defined, it can be used within endpoints, by calling `present`.
+The `present` method accepts two arguments, the object to be presented and the options associated with it.
+The options hash must always include `:with`, which defines the entity to expose.

 If the entity includes documentation it can be included in an endpoint's description.